Who We Support

 Monthly deliveries of food staples to the 24 families served by the Mama Bakhita.
 The pandemic has tripled the price of food in recent months and put many people out of work.

-Relief for the community's survival during and after natural disasters, such as the flood in Jack Mwmanapapa in 2014, and the catastrophic drought of 2019 which resulted in the community's loss of all water access for months.
-Currently, our focus is on alleviating the situation caused by the world health crisis.
+Relief for the community's survival during and after natural disasters, such as the flood in Jack Mwmanapapa in 2014, the catastrophic drought of 2019, and the current situation resulting from the world health crisis.